xapicohort/team-captivate-jslibrary/README.md

               Zip contents and upload to LMS (scorm publish) Open the folder and and open index.html file locally

-Check out video available at https://www.youtube.com/watch?v=VcpQhUK5ELE&feature=youtu.be for a walkthrough (scrub to 6 minutes)
+Check out video available at [confernce call walk through](https://www.youtube.com/watch?v=VcpQhUK5ELE&feature=youtu.be) for a walkthrough (scrub to 6 minutes)

  10/2 All versions of controller update to 1.0.1 to address a defect causing video statements to send.